OCA/l10n-netherlands/l10n_nl_letsencrypt_transip_nl/README.rst

 Configuration
 =============

+In addition to the dependencies of the ``letsencrypt`` module, this module requires ``transip`` to be installed using ``pip`` or similar.
-To configure this module, you need to:

-Go to Settings -> General Settings and fill the required fields under LetsEncrypt.
+To configure this module, go to Settings -> General Settings and fill the required fields under Let's Encrypt:

-Those fields are:
-    DNS Provider: Set this to TransIP
+- DNS Provider: Set this to TransIP

-    Login: Set this to the username you use to login to transip.nl
+- TransIP login: The username you use to log in on transip.nl

-    Key: Set this to the private key given to you by tranip.nl in order to use their APIs.
+- TransIP key: The private key given to you by TransIP in order to use their APIs
-    URL: Set the URL of the APIs.
-Usually api.transip.nl

 Bug Tracker
 ===========